-St Louis works closely with the DEL Careers Service and the school's Careers Officer is Mrs Claire Toner.
-Mrs Toner is available upon request to offer careers advice via telephone/zoom.
-Mrs Devlin, will be available at the options event/parent-teacher evening and via phone call or email to advise on option choices.
+St Louis works closely with the DEL Careers Service and the school's Careers Officer is Mr Sloan.
+Mr Sloan is each Tuesday to offer careers advice.
+Mrs Devlin will be available at the options event/parent-teacher evening and via phone call or email to advise on option choices.